hwlim/Cutlery/README.md

 ### 2.1 sample.tsv file: sample data sheet with 6 columns:

-- Id: Unique sample ID
+- **Id**: Unique sample ID
-- Name: Sample name.
+- **Name**: Sample name.
 This becomes the output folder name for each sample
-- Group: Sample group.
+- **Group**: Sample group.
 No specific use in the process of each sample but will be used for replicate-pooling and group-wise analysis later
-- Fq1/2: Name of fastq files, Read1 and 2 (Paired-end sequencing is assumed always)
+- **Fq1/2**: Name of fastq files, Read1 and 2 (Paired-end sequencing is assumed always)
-- Ctrl: Name of control sample from the "Name" column for peak calling.
+- **Ctrl**: Name of control sample from the "Name" column for peak calling.
 Use "NULL" for peak calling without a control.
-- PeakMode: Peak mode among {factor,histone,NULL}.
+- **PeakMode**: Peak mode among {factor,histone,NULL}.
 If "NULL", no peak calling is performed, e.g. for IgG samples.

 Note: no white space is allowed in the file except for the column separator, tab.